dgreda/BeSimpleSoap/README.md

+# Fork

+This is fork of apparently abandoned BeSimple/BeSimpleSoap library to make it work with Symfony 3.

 # BeSimpleSoap

-Build SOAP and WSDL based web services
+Build SOAP and WSDL based web services.

 # Components